serjilyashenko/ssr-on-fastify-experiments/README.md

 );
 ```

-🚧👷🏼SuperRouter is pretty strait forward.
-SuperRouter navigate and useEffect As SPA
+🚧👷🏼SuperRouter on BE is pretty strait forward.
+It ignores useEffect and methods.
+🚧👷🏼SuperRouter on FE operates with url without page reload as SPA does.

 🚧👷🏼SuperLink.
 My favourite part is that despite this works as SPA navigation.
 This still works like regular link.
 Browser indicates url.
 Also I'm able to CopyLink and OpenInNewTab